day8/re-frame/docs/Flows.md

 This works just fine... *or does it*?
 Actually, we forgot to change the `:length` event.
 Our area calculation will be wrong every time the user changes the length!
 Easy to fix, but the point is that we had to fix it at all.
 How many events will we need to review?
 In a mature app, this is not a trivial question.

 *Design is all tradeoffs*.
 Flows allow us to say "This value simply derives from these inputs.
 It simply changes when they do."
 We do this at the expense of some "spooky action at a distance" - in other words, we accept that no particular event will be responsible for that change.

 ### Are flows just reactions?

 You might notice a similarity with [reagent.core/reaction](https://reagent-project.github.io/docs/master/reagent.core.html#var-reaction).
 Both yield an "automatically" changing value.

 Reagent controls *when* a reaction updates, presumably during the evaluation of a component function.
 Flows, on the other hand, are controlled by re-frame, running every time an `event` occurs.

 When a component derefs a reaction, that component knows to re-render when the value changes.

 You can't deref a flow directly.
 It doesn't emit a value directly to any caller.
 Instead, it emits a new version of `app-db`.
 The rest of your app reacts to `app-db`, not your flow.

+### But really, why do I need flows?

+`Flows` will help you in at least two usecases.

+**First**, your app has to maintain a value calculated from multiple inputs, each of which varies independently (ie. the inputs are updated via different event handlers).

+One relatable example is that of trying to maintain cascading error states.
+Imagine your UI has a validation rule: `start date` must be before `end date`.
+After the user changes either value, the error state must be calculated, and this is used to determine if the `submit` button is enabled or not, and if an error message is displayed or not.

+Now, make it more complicated: imagine your UI has many validation rules and error state must be calculated for each of them.
+And the submit button state is a secondary calculation that combines these error states.
+Cascading, derived values.
+In this tree-ish arrangement, data flows from the leaves (what the user entered), through intermediate nodes (error predicate functions), through to the root (submit button state).
+In this tree, both the intermediate values and the root value are important.

+###

+Answer: you don't.
+Instead, you use a Flow.

+`Subscriptions` calculate a derived value.
+So do `Flows`.
+A key difference is that `Flow` values are stored in `app-db` and that makes them available to event handlers.
+Of course, subscriptions are delightfully simple, because they both calculate and deliver data to views, and their lifecycle is automatically handled by the views using them.
+Flows are more manual/flexible.
+But when you need a derived value in an event handler, you have moved beyond `subscriptions` to needing a `Flow`

+### Is this a rules engine?

+You might be tempted to view `Flows` as having something to do with a rules engine, but it absolutely isn't that.
+It is simply a method for implementing dataflow.
+Each value is derivative of other values, with multiple levels of that process arranged in a tree structure in which many leaf values contribute to a terminal root value (think submit button state!).

 ### Can't I just use subscriptions?

-You could handle this feature with a [layer-3 subscription](/re-frame/subscriptions/#the-four-layers):
+You could derive your kitche's area with a [layer-3 subscription](/re-frame/subscriptions/#the-four-layers):

 <div class="cm-doc" data-cm-doc-no-eval data-cm-doc-no-edit data-cm-doc-no-result>
 (rf/reg-sub